Great Tibet Tour Logo GREAT TIBET TOUR ®

 Beijing to Tibet by Train

 Another way to get to Tibet from Beijing is by train.
-Beijing to Lhasa train (Z21) stretches as far as 3,757 km and crosses over 8 provinces.
-It takes around 41 hours from Beijing to Lhasa and its return train is Z22(Lhasa-Beijing).
-This train will pass through Qinghai-Tibet Railway after Xining and you will be impressed by the breathtaking scenery including desert, grassland, wildness, pasture, snow-mountains, and lakes.
+The Beijing to Lhasa train (Z21) stretches as far as 3,757 km and crosses over 8 provinces.
+It takes around 40.5 hours from Beijing West Railway Station to Lhasa Railway Station.
+This train will pass through Qinghai-Tibet Railway after Xining, and you will be impressed by the breathtaking scenery, including desert, grassland, wilderness, pasture, snow mountains, and lakes.
 There are two classes of cabins available.
 A hard sleeper cabin ticket costs USD116 per person, while a soft sleeper cabin ticket costs USD185 per person.
 You are recommended to choose the soft sleeper cabin for a more comfortable berth and better privacy.
 The oxygen system is equipped in cabins, so you’re unlikely to suffer from altitude sickness.

 Beijing Lhasa Trains Schedule